Kirby Mass Attack: Plot

-Kirby travelled to the Popopo Islands, an archipelago in the south of Popstar, to explore.
-After Kirby fell asleep in a field, Necrodeus, the evil leader of the Skull Gang, appeared from the sky.
-Using his magic staff, Necrodeus struck Kirby and split him in ten tiny individual Kirbys, each with only a fraction of the original Kirby's power.
+Kirby has travelled to the Popopo Islands, an archipelago in the south of Popstar, to explore.
+After Kirby falls asleep in a field, Necrodeus, the evil leader of the Skull Gang, appears from the sky.
+Using his magic staff, Necrodeus strikes Kirby, splitting him into ten tiny individual Kirbys, each with only a fraction of the original Kirby's power.
 After promptly defeating all but one of the ten Kirbys, the last Kirby notices a small star, which is his own heroic heart.
-After journeying through the Popopo Islands, he defeats Necrodeus in space and uses his staff's power to re-combine the 10 Kirbys into their original form.
+After journeying through the Popopo Islands, he and the nine other Kirbys defeat Necrodeus in space and use his staff's power to re-combine the 10 Kirbys into their original form.

 Development and release

-Under the direction of Mari Shirakawa and produced by Masanobu Yamamoto, Kirby Mass Attack was developed out of a desire from HAL Laboratories to integrate new, unique gameplay styles into the Kirby series; thus, focus was shifted away from Copy Abilities, which were typically a core aspect of Kirby games, and focused more on the idea of group management.
+Under the direction of Mari Shirakawa and produced by Masanobu Yamamoto, Kirby Mass Attack was developed out of a desire from HAL Laboratory to integrate new, unique gameplay styles into the Kirby series; thus, focus was shifted away from Copy Abilities, which were typically a core aspect of Kirby games, and focused more on the idea of group management.
 While the team deeply considered including Copy Abilities as a mechanic, the development team decided to exclude it, after several talks with Nintendo and Senior Producer Kensuke Tanabe, in order to maintain focus on the game's new gameplay ideas, as well as avoid overcomplicating the use of multiple Kirby copies at once.
 Because of the nature of controlling several Kirby's at once, level design was kept simple in order to require less "athleticism" that is generally utilized in most platforming stages.
 High scores and collectible medals were used as features so that stages would be given more replayability and challenge, and also because the idea complimented the group management concept.

 Despite being released well after the reveal of the Nintendo 3DS, Kirby Mass Attack was still developed on the DS rather than being released on the newer console.
-According to Shirikawa, this was partially because the game would not have taken extensive advantage of the system's stereoscopic 3D capabilities, meaning that making it for the 3DS would have been pointless.
+According to Shirakawa, this was partially because the game would not have taken extensive advantage of the system's stereoscopic 3D capabilities, meaning that making it for the 3DS would have been pointless.

 Kirby Mass Attack was announced and shown at E3 2011.
 It was released in Japan on August 4, 2011, in North America on September 19, 2011, and in PAL regions in October 2011.
+The game was re-released on the Wii U's Virtual Console in 2016.